-- 1. AMSA shall be the official National Member Organization (NMO) representing medical students at USA medical schools to the International Federation of Medical Students' Associations (IFMSA). - 2.
+- 1. AMSA shall be the official National Member Organization (NMO) representing domestic medical students at USA medical schools to the International Federation of Medical Students' Associations (IFMSA). - 2.
 AMSA's official title within the IFMSA shall be AMSA-USA. - 3.
 There shall be an IFMSA advisory council charged with the facilitation of exchanges with oversight of relevant staff or BOT member, and which shall be AMSA's representatives to the IFMSA. - 4.
-The allotment of revenues from IFMSA specific AMSA programs will be discussed with the IFMSA advisory council prior to final approval by the BOT.
+The allotment of revenues from IFMSA specific AMSA programs will be discussed with the IFMSA advisory council prior to final approval by the BOT. - 5.
+AMSA-USA shall be represented by an IFMSA Chair.
+Domestic or international medical student members of the Association shall be eligible for election to the IFMSA Chair position. - a.
+The elections for IFMSA Chair shall_occur as announced by the Executive Board of the Action Committees & Teams and approved by the Board of Trustees.
+All candidates must declare by a pre-designated deadline and no candidate may run from the floor.
+In the event no qualified candidate declares by the predetermined deadline or the resignation of a Chair, the Board of Trustees shall seek applicants to fill the position by appointment.
+The rules of elections including the system of balloting and voting shall be fulfilled by a rank-list, as outlined in Section I subsection A, by delegates from each chapter as outlined in Article VIII section 1(a).
+The Vice-President for Leadership Development, the Secretary, and the Vice-President for Internal Affairs shall be responsible for confirming the election and notifying winners.